davidung221/school-incidents-project/README.md

 # school-incidents-project
-The aim of this project is to analyse reported incidents in NSW public schools to identify patterns and trends in incident frequency, type, location, time, and distribution across principal networks and operational directorates.
-The findings are intended to provide insights that can support informed decision-making and help schools identify areas where preventative measures or additional attention may be beneficial.
+This project analyses reported incidents in NSW public schools to identify patterns and trends across incident types, time, location, and school networks, with the aim of providing insights that can support informed decision-making and identify areas for potential improvement.

 Data source: https://data.gov.au/data/dataset/nsw-nsw-education-incident-reports-nsw-government-schools